nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_overview.md

 toc: False
 sidebar: overview_sidebar
 permalink: assurance_overview.html
-summary: "Overview of the assurance processes involved in developing and deploying a solution"
 ---

 The assurance process that has been adopted for the UEC Appointment Booking standard is based on the following principles: